Who am I…

 Beyond the front tables.

 Yes, upon entering a bookstore the front tables often catch our eye.
-The new shiny objects conveniently placed right in our path.
+The new, shiny objects conveniently placed right in our path.
 But what about the books whose publishers can’t afford a place on the front tables?
+Or the authors not carried in bookstores?

-I’ll read whatever sounds interesting, for sure!, but I will be seeking out titles from small and indie presses.
+I’ll read all the horror I can get my grubby hands on, for sure!, but I will specifically seek out titles from small and indie presses.

 Rating systems.

-If a synopsis/jacket copy, appeals to me, I’m going to seek it out.
-If an author or reviewer with similar tastes recommends a title, I’m going to seek it out.
+If a synopsis/jacket copy, appeals to me, I’m going to pick it up.
+If an author or reviewer with similar tastes recommends a title, I’m going to add it to my TBR list.
 If I enjoyed it or am excited for it, I’m going to share it.

 Ratings and rating systems are so subjective and arbitrary.
 One reviewer might say the loved everything about a book and give it three stars while someone else might feel the same title fell short in some areas but enjoyed it enough to give it four stars.